cyverse/irods-adm/README.md

 The program `resource-report` generates a report on the size of the root resources.

+The program `rule-queue-report` generates a report describing the current state of the deferred rule execution queue.

 The program `sharing-report` generates a report on the amount of user data that has been shared.

 The program `transfer-report` generates a report summarizing the amount of data uploaded and